My survival watch is the only item of equipment I wear every day.

 - Survival shovel

 What other survival gear would you like us to review on this website?
 We want to know your opinions.
 You can share them below.

-Do you wear a wrist watch?
-Do you have a preference of what you wear
+Do you wear a wristwatch?
+Do you have a preference for what you wear?